Olufunsho-Bolutife/Solutions-Architect-Labs/Week 2/LAB 2/README.md

 ![Imgur](https://imgur.com/eYRjJpl.jpg)

 Make sure you take note of all the information being given in the JSON responses.
-The JSON contains important information like the ID of our components which we will be referencing as we move on
+The JSON contains important information like the ID of our VPC components which we will be referencing as we move on

 ## 3. Create two subnets (a public and a private subnet)
-You need to create two subnet, one in which you will launch your public resources and te other in which you will launch your private resources.
+You need to create two subnets, one in which you will launch your public resources and the other in which you will launch your private resources.

 To create the public subnet, run the command below